joefagan/age_docs/index.md

 #### Integer

 The integer type stores whole numbers, i.e. numbers without fractional components.
-Integer data type is a 64-bit field that stores values between -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807.
-Attempts to store values outside of the allowed range will result in an error.
+Integer data type is a 64-bit field that stores values from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807.
+Attempts to store values outside this range will result in an error.

 The type integer is the common choice, as it offers the best balance between range, storage size, and performance.
-The smallint type is generally only used if disk space is at a premium.
+The smallint type is generally used only if disk space is at a premium.
 The bigint type is designed to be used when the range of the integer type is insufficient.

 Input/Output Format